phanirithvij/deezloader/README.md

 #recursive=False for download the song if quality seletecd chose doesn't exist
 ```

-Download track by Deezer link
+Download track from a Deezer url

 ```python
 import deezloader